"hard r" meaning in English

 Head templates: {{en-noun|hard r's}} hard r (plural hard r's)

-Sense id: en-hard_r-en-noun-X3WcWsU3 Topics: human-sciences, linguistics, phonetics, phonology, sciences
+Sense id: en-hard_r-en-noun-GR-Qn4lS Topics: human-sciences, linguistics, phonetics, phonology, sciences

-2. (US, in particular), the hard r at the end of the word nigger when spoken with a General American accent and considered maximally racist; as distinct from the African-American Vernacular English pronunciation conventionally spelled nigga, whose final sound is sometimes called soft a Tags: US Categories (topical): Latin letter names, Racism Synonyms: hard R, hard-r
+2. (chiefly US) The hard r at the end of the word nigger when spoken with a General American accent and considered more offensive than the African-American Vernacular English pronunciation conventionally spelled nigga, whose final sound is sometimes called soft a.
+Tags: US Categories (topical): Latin letter names, Racism Synonyms: hard R, hard-r

-Sense id: en-hard_r-en-noun-X~Cgb5Bg Disambiguation of Latin letter names: 36 64 Disambiguation of Racism: 11 89 Categories (other): American English, English entries with incorrect language header Disambiguation of English entries with incorrect language header: 40 60
+Sense id: en-hard_r-en-noun-bvVG4T3U Disambiguation of Latin letter names: 35 65 Disambiguation of Racism: 11 89 Categories (other): American English, English entries with incorrect language header, Pages with 1 entry, Pages with entries Disambiguation of English entries with incorrect language header: 39 61 Disambiguation of Pages with 1 entry: 35 65 Disambiguation of Pages with entries: 34 66

 Inflected forms